See a Problem?

 Capitalism has already adapted itself dramatically over its now centuries-long history, and there's the obvious fact that the brutal conditions of industrial labor in the Victorian Britain of Marx's time have mostly passed away—or been exported to the global south.
 Capitalism is more ubiquitous than it was when Marx was writing, but it has also become softer around the edges; at least in those parts of the world where labor has been organized, democracy has been stable, and individual rights have traditionally been respected.
 It could be that capitalism will simply keep on adjusting itself, bit by bit, until it transforms into something new.
 Yet if Marx's materialism is well-founded, then our changes in awareness can only follow haltingly on the heels of changes in the social order.
 It may be that in the final account, Prometheus will have to come to an understanding with the gods.

-In terms of negatives, the biggest problem with this text as I see it, is Marx's verb
+...moreIn terms of negatives, the biggest problem with this text as I see it, is Marx's verb

-In terms of negatives, the biggest problem with this text as I see it, is Marx's verbosity.
+I went into reading Das Kapital hoping to get a grip on the more technical and mathematical side of Marxism, as well as hoping to develop a deeper appreciation of the ideology in general.
+To some extent, I was succesful in both.
+I was surprised that there wasn't more mathematics in this book - there is some certainly, but nothing so substantial as I had hoped for (of course that could have been the abridgement).In terms of negatives, the biggest problem with this text as I see it, is Marx's verbosity.
 I can only imagine what it would be like to read the unabridged Das Kapital - I cannot conceive of any situation in which that might be necessary.
 In just this five hundred page abridgement, there is a great deal of repetition as Marx explains already introduced and discussed ideas over and over and over again.
 My edition omits two thousand pages out of the original three volume work - I could hardly imagine reading the whole thing.
 There were large parts of even this edition that I scanned or even skipped, because they consisted of Marx simply repeating material in different wording.

 If you can cope with wading through the wordiness however, there is some really rewarding reading here.
 Marx is an enduring figure in the realm of political philosophy.
 His ideas have not lost relevance.
 Despite his name being anathema to many modern Westerners (particularly among the right wing), the content of this book is not shocking or violent - and most of it isn't even controversial.
 For example, almost everybody in the Western world would agree with Marx on the necessity of reforming the factory working conditions he describes.